nicklalone/CIST_2500/06_Sampling_Intervals/examples.md

 ![Formulas you'll need for this](/images/ci-forms.png)

 Each of these should be relatively straight forward but I will mark what formula goes where.
-You can refer to the thursday notes for a bit more context in addition to chapter 7&8.
+You can refer to the thursday notes for a bit more context.

 ---------------- Table of Contents ----------------